 The best ways to groom a Cattle Dog are brushing, occasional bathing, and drying if necessary.

 - Grooming mitt: Gloves with soft prongs on the palm side allow the hands to function as a brush.
 Grooming mitts like this one on Amazon make it easy to brush while petting your Cattle Dog and it can be softer on their skin than brushes.
+Since it is basically petting, it’s not a big deal for skittish dogs.
+I used these mitts to get my female more comfortable with grooming.
+Now she loves grooming time!

 - Drying: Blotting the coat with a towel should suffice in removing most of the water and any leftover dirt.
 Blow dryers can also be used to finish off the drying process.

-- Hydrating spritz: Spritzing the coat with products like Vet’s Best spray can add back in moisture and can also relieve dry, itchy skin.
+- Hydrating spritz: Spritzing the coat with products like Vet’s Best spray can add back moisture and can also relieve dry, itchy skin.
 Scented hydrating sprays can also help keep a Cattle Dog smelling fresh longer.

 So although shaving and trimming are not necessary, grooming is a great way to keep an ACDs coat healthy, display affection, and create a stronger bond.
 Cattle Dogs can have slightly different coats and therefore different grooming needs, so it’s always recommended to discuss grooming options with your veterinarian or local groomer.